dropofwill/dropofwill.github.io/source/2015-04-06-team-proposal-for-gratipay-profile.html.markdown

 ## What do you anticipate the hard parts will be?

-* Finding information about it, it's not a small-ish, closed organization.
+* Finding the information we want about it, since it's a small-ish organization.
+That said the company is about as open as it gets, so if the info exists we should be able to find it.

 ## How will you overcome both?